AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 3. Pumps are all turned on and running at the correct RPM (Check ProCoDA)
 4. Pumps are all pumping water in the correct direction (in the direction of the flocculator and reactor)
 5. The fluoride pump line is closed and fluoride valve is open after running just water through the system
-6. Write a text file in ProCoDA saying "Start Test" with appropriate descriptors including fluoride concentration, PACl concentration, upflow velocity,etc. and then change the process to the ON state.
+6. Write a text file in ProCoDA saying "Start Test" with appropriate descriptors including fluoride concentration, PACl concentration, upflow velocity, etc. and then change the process to the ON state.
 ##### During test
 7. Recheck everything periodically to ensure it is running how it should be and that there are no water leaks
 8. Take an influent and effluent sample every 15 minutes by using the valve after fluoride and before coagulant is added (influent) and after the sedimentation tube (effluent).